NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/doll-surprise.md

 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 2
+level: 1
 weight: L
-value: "10"
+value: "1"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "This doll contains a hidden compartment or pouch capable of holding a single object of up to light Bulk—typically a bell, rattle, or dried flowers.
-Hiding an object inside this beautifully crafted surprise doll grants you a +1 item bonus to Stealth checks made to Conceal an Item, as the compartment is particularly well-hidden and weighted to ensure the doll doesn't feel off-balance with an item inside."
+description: "This doll contains a hidden compartment or pouch capable of holding a single object of up to light Bulk—typically a bell, rattle, or dried flowers."
 powerTitle1:
 actionEconomy1:
 type1: